 The proof of the above is analogous to that of Lemma 24.5.1 in \cite{KM}.
-By an argument as in [\cite{monocont}, pp. 26-27], we can combine Theorem \ref{expdecay1} and Lemma \ref{topan} and obtain, following the standard compactness argument (based on the proof of Theorem 5.1.1 in \cite{KM}), the following local compactness result: \begin{prop} For any sequence $[\gamma_n] \in \mathcal{M}(\sigma)$ with uniform bounds $\mathcal{E}_{r} (\gamma_n ) \leq C$ and $-C \leq\pi_{\R}(\gamma_n ) \leq C$, there exist a subsequence which converges in $\mathcal{M}_{\mathrm{loc}}(\sigma )$. \end{prop}
+By an argument as in [\cite{monocont}, pp. 26-27], we can combine Theorem \ref{expdecay1} and Lemma \ref{topan} and obtain, following the standard compactness argument (based on the proof of Theorem 5.1.1 in \cite{KM}), the following local compactness result: \begin{Proposition} For any sequence $\gamma_n \in \mathcal{M}(\sigma)$ with uniform bounds $\mathcal{E}_{r} (\gamma_n ) \leq C$ and $-C \leq\pi_{\R}(\gamma_n ) \leq C$, there exist a subsequence which converges in $\mathcal{M}_{\mathrm{loc}}(\sigma )$. \end{Proposition}

 At this point the compactness of the moduli spaces of broken configurations $\mathcal{M}_{z}^{+}([\afr], U , \sigma ; \tau )$, $\mathcal{M}_{z}^{+}([\afr] , \gamma , \sigma ; \kappa )$ or $M_{z}^{+}([\afr] , \sigma )$ follows.
 We state the result for the first.
 The broken configurations that can appear in the $1$-dimensional case were listed in Proposition \ref{strata}, and in the general one may see further breaking on the cylindrical end.
 The statement that we obtain is the following, and its proof follows the arguments of \S16.1 and \S 24.6 of \cite{KM}: